slugonamission/cortexm3-threads/README.md

 everything in motion. **`thread_go` does not return** - instead, use main as a bootstrap and use the first registered thread an your master routine.

-There is currently no mechanism to pass userdata, this will be added in future (or just add it now by setting any userdata to r0 when starting a thread).
-Also, a thread returning will cause a fault, which again will be fixed in future.
+A thread returning from its routine will cause a hard fault, this will be fixed in future.